27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 1. Ohana Tarifa Hostel

-Ohana Tarifa has an onsite bar and restaurant for guests that would rather stay in and kick back with fellow travelers.
+Ohana Tarifa has an on-site bar and restaurant for guests who’d rather stay in and kick back with fellow travelers.

-Ohana Tarifa Hostel also offers free Wi-Fi, a common room with a TV, air conditioning for the dorms, and a shared kitchen for guests to make meals.
+It also offers free Wi-Fi, a common room with a TV, air conditioning in the dorms, and a shared kitchen for making your own meals.

 Book Ohana Tarifa Hostel here